-Montana Board of Housing (MBOH) is a State Housing Finance Agency that sells tax-exempt bonds under the federal Mortgage Revenue Bond Program (MRB), creating special loans for eligible home buyers.
+Montana Housing is a State Housing Finance Agency that sells tax-exempt bonds under the federal Mortgage Revenue Bond Program (MRB), creating special loans for eligible home buyers.
 Bond investors receive tax-free interest income.
 Home buyer benefits vary, but can include lower mortgage rates and help with closing costs; or a federal income tax credit under a separate program called a Mortgage Credit Certificate (MCC).
 The Internal Revenue Service defines these benefits as a "federal subsidy benefit‟ or "public benefit‟.
 Recapture tax provisions were written into tax law by IRS and Congress to “recapture” a portion of this benefit under limited circumstances.
 The operative word is portion.
 Recapture tax is not intended to cancel program benefits.

 Recapture provisions are ONLY triggered if ALL three occur: